jagdriver/SnakeFlash/README.md

 7. [Configuration documentation](#configdocumentation)

 ## SnakeHome <a name="introduction"></a>
 SnakeHome is the platform for hobbyist, who want the possibility to create their own IoT devices, but lack the background infrastructure, to integrate these devices into a manageable platform.
 I've put together some of the best tools available, written som apps, services, sketches and scripts, tested a lot, out came the SnakeHome management system, and it's free.

+The system consists of:
+- Sketches for booting/initializing ESP8266/ESP32.
+- Bash script for configuring and flashing MicroSD cards for a RaspBerry PI Docker Swarm Cluster.
+- Docker images for Swarm applications.
+- Web application for managing/monitoring Swarm applications.
+- Web application for User setup/management of WaveSnake Home Management System.
+- IoS application for User setup/management of WaveSnake Home Management System.

 ## Prerequisites <a name="prerequisites"></a>
 prerequisites: Mac, Windows or Linux, Visual Studio Code with some extensions (free).

+### ESP hardware <a name="esphardware"></a>

-### RPI hardware <a name="hardware"></a>
+### RPI hardware <a name="rpihardware"></a>

 #### List of hardware <a name="hardwarelist"></a>